Jarzka/MertaScript2/README.md

 Good to know:

-In **Counter-Strike 2**, BOT player names are hardcoded in the game, but their display name can be changed by modifying the translation files included in the game.
+In **Counter-Strike 2**, BOT player names are hardcoded in the game, but their display name can be changed by modifying the translation files included in the game (`game/csgo/resource`).
 These files are client-based, i.e. every player needs to change them locally (and probably re-change after every game update).

 In practice, this means that when a BOT player is added in the game, their hardcoded name appears in the game log files,